 In 2018, Deloitte performed the segmentation analysis of US healthcare consumers, to find out the four distinct groups of patients that had different goals and, consequently, types of behavior:

 Then the researchers combined the results with demographic data and drew more insights to map the ways of improving patient engagement.
 Here’s an example of this detailed analysis:

 The patient groups identified in this segmentation analysis are basically personas.
 To engage them, you can proceed with patient journey mapping using specialized tools.
 It helps visualize each persona’s path throughout the care continuum from awareness to lifestyle changes and preventive care, identify weak links, and build improvement strategies to meet the patients’ needs and provide a better experience.

-For providers, journey mapping helps cover these three goals:
+For providers, journey mapping helps cover these goals:

 Clinical trials have long been a very traditional medical field with hand-written therapy diaries and frequent visits to trial sites.
 However, the COVID-19 pandemic have put the long-awaited changes in motion.

 The thing is, the year 2020 has been tough for clinical research companies.
 The pandemic caused a range of clinical trial sites to suspend their projects or shut down completely and instilled the fear of in-person site visits.
 As a result, in 2020 patient enrollment has fallen dramatically, dropping by 73% in May in comparison with the data for May 2019.